-Why I Became President of CAMRA Alberta
+Why I Became President of the Campaign for Real Ale (CAMRA) Society of Alberta

 I know that at a local level the Alberta craft beer industry creates jobs, supports farmers, contributes to charities, and just generally makes our communities nicer places in which to live, work, and play.
 I also know that the industry is full of people who care deeply about their craft, collaborate rather than compete, and go out of their way to help each other.
 I wanted to be a part of that.

 By Chris Walker on Jun.
 01, 2017

 I’m never going to be a brewer or a beer judge; I’m cool with that and you’ve all had a lucky escape.
 I’m simply a consumer who cares.
 And one of the things I care about is the beer I drink.

 As I told my two oldest children, you’re better off spending a little more and drinking quality products, than spending less and drinking inferior products.
 And you better wait until you’re of age and you better drink responsibly.
 I also just happen to really enjoy craft beer.

 The fact that the money I spend on the beer I drink goes back into the community I live in is an added bonus.